JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 ## to do

-* remove terms and conditions from footer
 * check new dropbox images, select best, add to gallery
-* test images on shop page
 * update paypal codes on shop page
 * how find us page